gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * OPT9 (Optional) - Specify the functionalities implemented at the 'control_path' resource hosted at the Client, including message exchange encoding and other details (see Section 4.1.2.1 of {{I-D.ietf-ace-key-groupcomm}}): see {{sec-leaving}} for the eviction of a group member; see {{sec-group-rekeying-process}} for the group rekeying process.

+* OPT10 (Optional) - Specify how the identifier of the sender's public key is included in the group request: no.

 # Document Updates # {#sec-document-updates}

 RFC EDITOR: PLEASE REMOVE THIS SECTION.